iposov/students-site/21fall/comp_tools_in_edu/tasks-octave.md

     1 2 1 2 1
     ```
     Try to avoid loops.
     Additional question.
 What is a determinant of this matrix?
-Can you explain,
+Can you explain
     why the determinant is as it is?

 13. **task_domino**.
 Based on [http://www.math.cornell.edu/~levine/18.312/alg-comb-lecture-18.pdf](http://www.math.cornell.edu/~levine/18.312/alg-comb-lecture-18.pdf)